martinring/thesis/src/1-Introduction.md

 The idea of *self-verification* as envisioned in [@DFW:2015] is to investigate the middle ground in between: verify properties of the system as soon as practically possible, but as late as necessary.
-In other words, verification does not terminate with deployment, but is also not kept until the last moment.
+In other words, verification does not terminate with deployment, but is also not deferred until the last moment.
 The authors of [@DFW:2015] name three benefits that self-verification yields:

 1. *More resources* -- the computational power and verification effort of